Raph95c/belly-button-challenge/README.md

 # Note

-The app.js is located in the Starter
+The app.js is located in the Starter/ static/js file